 The service connection point supports using a web proxy with or without authentication to use these locations.
 For more information, see Proxy server support.

-Starting in version 2002, if the Configuration Manager site fails to connect to required endpoints for a cloud service, it raises a critical status message ID 11488.
+If the Configuration Manager site fails to connect to required endpoints for a cloud service, it raises a critical status message ID 11488.
 When it can't connect to the service, the SMS_SERVICE_CONNECTOR component status changes to critical.
 View detailed status in the Component Status node of the Configuration Manager console.